getuserkit/UserKit-iOS/README.md

 // Initialize with your API key UserKit.configure(apiKey: "your_api_key")

-// Identify the user in
+// Identify your app user
-UserKit.shared.identify(id: "2", name: "Tom Nicholls", email: "tom@nicholls.com")
+UserKit.shared.identify(id: "1", name: "Example User", email: "example@user.com")
 ```

 That's all that is required!

-Now you can jump over to [getuserkit.com](https://getuserkit.com), find your logged in user and start talking to your users.
+Now you can jump over to [getuserkit.com](https://getuserkit.com), find your logged in user and give them a call.